How to Improve Airflow in Attic Spaces

 Safe homeowner-level improvements may include:

-Improving intake airflow often produces immediate benefits.
-In many homes, restoring soffit airflow alone significantly reduces moisture accumulation.
+Improving intake airflow is often the highest-impact first correction.
+In many homes, restoring soffit airflow reduces moisture accumulation without immediately adding new vents.

 Step 2 — Improve Exhaust Airflow at Ridge or Roof Vents